ParthMiyani/pnyx-app/deliverables/D1/planning.md

 **Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

-Briefly describe which option you have agreed to.
+Briefly describe which option you have agreed to:
+Option 5.

 ----